HenryDashwood/hakyll-website/things/books.md

 ## 2022

+The Importance of Being Earnest - Oscar Wilde

 Science Fictions: Exposing Fraud, Bias, Negligence and Hype in Science - Stuart Ritchie

 The Royalist Revolution: Monarchy and the American Founding - Eric Nelson